 - What are the degradation intermediates and end products?

-- What are the maximum contaminant concentrations degradable?
+- What are the minimum and maximum contaminant concentrations degradable?

 - What are the degradation synergies/inhibitions?